jfree/skijagraphics2d/README.md

 Testing
 -------
 SkijaGraphics2D is being tested using [Graphics2D Tester](https://github.com/jfree/graphics2d-tester) and produces the output shown below.
-There are several areas that still need work:
+There are a couple of areas that still need work:

 - fonts
   - mapping of Java logical fonts to physical fonts
-  - metrics
 - the `create()` method is not yet managing the user clip correctly, causing problems in the Swing UI / SteelSeries test
-- mapping of `RadialGradientPaint` focus point

 Aside from those points, the results are already very promising.